 Even if no work is required, commercial buildings must still be managed, This also applies to the common parts of domestic buildings, for example: stairwells, lofts, boiler rooms, lift shafts, out-houses and any equipment that may contain asbestos.

 The HSE’s website provides a useful table of domestic/non-domestic premises which will help you identify where this duty applies.
 Our best rule of the thumb for this is if you haven’t gone through a private front door, the site needs an Asbestos Register.
-Full details regarding the Duty to Manage are in regulation 4 of the Control of Asbestos Regulations 2012 and a brief 4-step resource to achieve compliance can be found on our website: The Rules page.
+Full details regarding the Duty to Manage are in regulation 4 of the Control of Asbestos Regulations 2012 and a brief 4-step resource to achieve compliance can be found on our website: The Process of Asbestos Management page.